JTnadrooi/STOLON/docs/cli.md

 ```

 > [!WARNING]
-> In addition to values starting with a minus (`-`), the following parameter values have specific restrictions.
+> In addition to values starting with a hyphen (`-`), the following parameter values have specific restrictions.
 >
 > -   `--` can only be used after a previous `--`.
 > -   `_` is invalid and cannot be used.

-This makes the warning clearer and easier to follow.
-Let me know if you'd like to adjust any further details!

 ## All commands